packleader206/Project2/README.md

 ## Overview:

-Sell Something is a full-stack application that provides a market place for users to post and browse items for sale.
+Sell Something is a full-stack application that provides a market place for users to list and browse items for sale.
 It uses Node & MySQL to query and route data to the app & Express Handlebars to generate HTML.

 ## Technologies Used:
 - HTML